-Helpful things to inform the client about before the tribunal
+Helpful things to know before the tribunal

-- Client can bring additional evidence with them on the day, as long as it is not reams of papers. - The tribunal will be looking at how the client was when they were assessed this could be well over a year ago. - The tribunal panel will be made up of a Judge, a Doctor and an independent panel member who could be from a disability/carers organisation or charity if it is a PIP tribunal.
-The panel for a work capability tribunal may only have two panel members. - There may be someone from the Department for Work and Pensions (DWP) there on the day a Representing Officer they are there to give additional information, for example, what other benefits the client gets and may ask client some questions.
-They are not part of the decision making process,
+- You can bring additional evidence with you on the day, as long as it is not reams of papers. - The tribunal will be looking at how you were when you were assessed this could be well over a year ago. - The tribunal panel will be made up of a Judge, a Doctor and an independent panel member who could be from a disability/carers organisation or charity if it is a PIP tribunal.
+The panel for a work capability tribunal may only have two panel members.